jerrylususu/joplin-vacuum/README.md

 ```

 ## Recommend Procedure

 1. Backup the Joplin database, by close Joplin and copy the `joplin-desktop` folder.
 (The full path can be find using the `Settings - General` panel)

+2. Disable automatic synchronization for now, in order to prevent sync is triggered during the vacuum process. (`Settings - Synchronization - Synchronization interval - Disabled`) Also, do not perform any update on other clients.

-2. Start Joplin, and export all notes to a JEX file. (`File - Export All - JEX`)
+3. Start Joplin, and export all notes to a JEX file. (`File - Export All - JEX`)

-3. Run the script in dry-run mode.
+4. Run the script in dry-run mode.
    ```
    python vacuum.py [JEX_PATH]
    ```

-4. Run the script using `--test-del-1` and `--confirm` flag.
+5. Run the script using `--test-del-1` and `--confirm` flag.
 This will removes 1 orphaned attachments will leaving others intact.
 This step checks if everything is working, including the deletion operation.
 Try to initiate sync after this step.
 If Joplin shows `Removing remote object: 1` and finishes the sync, then it's good to go.
     ```
     python vacuum.py [JEX_PATH] --confirm --test-del-1
     ```

-5. If it works fine, only use `--confirm` flag to remove all orphaned attachments.
+6. If it works fine, only use `--confirm` flag to remove all orphaned attachments.
     ```
     python vacuum.py [JEX_PATH] --confirm
     ```

+7. Perform a manual sync (by pressing `Ctrl+S` or click the `Synchronize` button), and check the count of `Removing remote object` is as expected.
+If the manual sync finished successfully, then you can enable the automatic sync, as well as manually sync on other devices.

 ## Example Output

 ```
 $ python vacuum.py .\2021-07-21.jex --confirm
 trying port 41184 200 OK port find!